NahiaP/KittyKafe/README.md

 ## How to Save:

 If you want to save your progress, press the 's' key on your keyboard.
+This saves the current customers and their desired orders, as well as your current score and lives.
+It does not save your current prepared order.
 To load your most recent save, press the 'l' key on your keyboard.
 This feature only works in the regular gamemode.

 ## Other Gamemode